 Thanks to the discovery & research of EM by Dr Teruo Higa in the late 1990s, much of the problem with the foul smell of garbage waste, the space to bury waste or the energy input used has been solved quite beautifully.

 Kudos to him & a lot more people who are actually applying these ideas in their gardens.
 Some have turned nearly zero-waste by composting their own stuff.
 Have a great compost pile with BSF and EM, and enjoy your greens & veggies!
-Thank God nobody is stopping us now from composting because of the smelly smell.
+No one can stop us anymore from composting because of the smelly smell.

 Share or pin this post!